Finding the Best Car Vacuum in 2018

 2. Metro Vac ‘N Blo Canister Vacuum Cleaner & Air Blower

 The Vac ‘N Blo Canister Vacuum, made by MetroVac, is one serious automotive cleaning kit for only those that are serious about keeping their vehicles spotless and shining.
 In fact, many car detailers and automotive shops use this exact model.
+It’s not wall mounted or a hand vacuum cleaner, but it certainly does the job.
 The canister vacuum is powered by a twin-fan, 4-horsepower motor which provides incredible suction power capable of 95 inches of water lift.
 The Vac N’ Blow Canister kit comes with a 6-ft long flex hose, as well as two 40” hose extensions.
 To provide the utmost utility ever, this kit comes with several attachments for cleaning all types of automotive surfaces.
 The kit includes an upholstery tool, dust brush, crevice tool, blower nozzle, and more.
 This canister vacuum kit offers everything you’ll need for a professional-level detail and for a great price!

 1. Prolux Lite Professional Wall-Mounted Garage Shop Vacuum